RandomVOTVplayer/Goober-Generating-Station/Information/System-Classification.md

 - Positive temperature Coefficient
 - Positive Void Coefficient
 - probably a pain to operate: true
+-# /j the above intended to be a joke

 > [!tip]
 > Control Rod information can be found in [this](https://github.com/RandomVOTVplayer/Goober-Generating-Station/blob/RandomVOTVplayer-patch-1/Information%2FRod-Layout.md) document!